NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Zabuza](/assets/images/changelog/zabuza.png)

+- All sword attacks have a slightly bigger center hitbox
 - All non sword attacks do -2 damage (except 5B and 5B(B))
 - 5B elbow hitbox does not show up on the first frame
 - 5B(B) appears and disappears one frame later